Tips for your first week as an intern

 Even in your first few hours, you can get an idea of a company’s culture and work style.
 As you learn coworkers names and positions, you’ll learn how communication between coworkers and management works.
 If you listen well enough throughout your first few shifts, you’ll discover unwritten culinary rules to follow while at work.
 Knowing what will be expected of you and how to present yourself will create a valuable learning environment.

 To help soak up as much knowledge as possible in your first week as an intern, study the kitchen layout.
 Know where the most used items are located.
 Have a clear understanding of what food items are stored in each area of the kitchen.
 This will not only help you with adapting to your new setting, it will also allow you to be faster and more efficient when on the job.

 Finding your rhythm

-After a few days into your first week, you’ll begin to feel more comfortable in your job.
+After a few days into your first week as an intern, you’ll begin to feel more comfortable in your job.
 The confidence gained during this week is advantageous in developing a rhythm that allows you to grow.
 As your confidence increases, so can your responsibilities.
 Soon, you’ll find yourself learning more each day.

 Become part of the team

 Helping coworkers (when appropriate) is a sure way to gain experience and show you are committed to your new work team.
 In helping, you’ll not only learn more about your position, but you can also build a lifelong friendship.

 Whether you’re running plates to customers or preparing vegetables in the kitchen, customer service basics should always be in place while on the job.
 Show your commitment to giving customers the best food and service possible during your first week as an intern and you will be highly regarded by peers and leaders.